The Wolf of Wall Street (2013 film): Plot

-Donnie and Brad get into a heated argument in public during a money exchange, resulting in Brad's arrest, but Donnie escapes.
-Jordan learns from his private investigator that the FBI is wiretapping his phones.
-Fearing for his son, Jordan's father advises him to leave Stratton Oakmont and lie low while Jordan's lawyer negotiates a deal to keep him out of prison, but Jordan cannot bear to quit and talks himself into staying in the middle of his farewell speech.
+Fearing for his son, Jordan's father Max advises him to leave Stratton Oakmont and lie low while Jordan's lawyer negotiates a deal to keep him out of prison.
+In the midst of his farewell speech, Jordan cannot bear to quit and talks himself into staying, to the immense support of his friends and employees, but to the anger of his father.

-In 1996, Jordan, Donnie, and their wives are on a yacht trip to Italy when they learn that Emma has died.
-Jordan proceeds to Switzerland to forge her name and save the account.
-To bypass border controls, he orders his yacht captain to sail to Monaco, but the ship capsizes in a storm.
+In 1996, Jordan, Donnie, and their wives are on a yacht trip to Italy, when they learn that Emma has died of a heart attack.
+Fearing for the money he left under her name in his Swiss account, Jordan announces that they will chart a course to Switzerland to forge her name on a document and save the account before going to London for the funeral.
+To bypass the border patrols, he orders his yacht captain Ted to sail to Monaco, but their ship capsizes in a storm.
 After their rescue, the plane sent to take them to Geneva is destroyed when a seagull flies into the engine; Jordan takes this as a sign from God to address his worsening drug addiction and attempts to sober up.

-In 1998, the FBI arrests Jordan because Saurel, detained for an unrelated offense, has informed the FBI about Jordan.
-Since the evidence against him is overwhelming, Jordan agrees to gather evidence on his colleagues in exchange for leniency.
-Naomi tells Jordan she is divorcing him and wants full custody of their daughter and infant son.
-In a cocaine-fueled rage, Jordan hits Naomi and tries to drive away with his daughter but crashes his car in the driveway.
+In 1998, Saurel and Koskoff are arrested for an unrelated crime, the former informing the FBI about Jordan as part of a plea bargain.
+Since the evidence against him is overwhelming, Jordan agrees to gather evidence from the rest of his colleagues in exchange for leniency.
+After having sex for the last time, Naomi tells Jordan that she is divorcing him, and wants full custody of their daughter and infant son.
+In a cocaine-fueled rage, Jordan punches Naomi and tries to drive away with their daughter, but crashes his car in the driveway.

-Later, Jordan wears a wire to work but slips a note to Donnie, warning him.
-The FBI discovers this, arrests Jordan, and raids and shuts down Stratton Oakmont.
-Despite breaching his deal, Jordan receives a reduced sentence of 36 months in a minimum security prison for his testimony and is released in 2000 after serving 22 months.
-After his release, Jordan makes a living hosting seminars on sales techniques.
+Later, Jordan wears a wire to work and slips a note to Donnie, warning his partner.
+However, the note is shortly found by the FBI, who arrest Jordan, before they raid and shut down Stratton Oakmont.
+Despite breaching his deal, Jordan receives a reduced sentence of 36 months in a minimum security prison for his testimony, and is released in 2000 after serving 22 months.
+After his release, Jordan makes a living hosting seminars on sales techniques, using the same test he used with his founding partners at his firm.